Introduction to CLI

 Through this article, we were able to know a lot about the CLI, what it is, what and how it is used, where is it used more frequently and most importantly, why is CLI still used in the modern world of appealing Graphics in computers.
 To summarize it all, although the User Interface in computers and OS have come a long way from CLI to GUI, it needs to be seen that the CLI still finds a lot of use and application in the OS level configurations and monitoring.

 It can also reduce some of your precious time if you are doing some repeated task with the GUI that you can automate with the help of commands.
 Overall, CLI does require you to remember some commands and can be a little confusing at the start.
-But if you are patient and keen enough then this age-old tool can still do wonders for you and help you save some precious time and also give you high reliability for performing some critical tasks.
+But if you are patient and keen enough, this age-old tool can still do wonders for you and help you save some precious time and give you high reliability for performing some critical tasks.

 This has been a guide to What is CLI.
 Here we discuss the detail concepts with commands and also System Administrators of CLI.
 You can also go through our other suggested articles to learn more –